 The additional of a fictional "bat man" character just serves to compound the desperation that the story finds itself in.
 It becomes obvious soon enough that the filmmakers don't trust general audiences to know enough about who Tolkien is, or what he wrote to be familiar enough to take any kind of real interest in the movie's subject matter.
 Let's set aside for a moment the most logical charge that the filmmakers don't really know their audiences, and so are just plain out of touch.

 Instead, let's find out what happens when we decide to take the makers at their word.
 Suppose the remarkable possibility that most people really never have known all that much about Tolkien, or The Lord of the Rings, except perhaps for the general background info that some guy named Jackson made a series of films that did real well sometime back.
 What then?
 The irony is that if such is the case, then it almost becomes a mistake to try and make this film in the first place.
-If pre-awareness of Tolkien is so limited that only a handful of geeks and nerds will ever know much about the man and his books at any given time, then that very fact would mean that even trying to get general audiences interested in a biopic of the man guy who invented Hobbits is doomed to fail before it even got off the ground.
+If pre-awareness of Tolkien is so limited that only a handful of geeks and nerds will ever know much about the man and his books at any given time, then that very fact would mean that even trying to get general audiences interested in a biopic of the man who invented Hobbits is doomed to fail before it even got off the ground.
 So why bother.
 The trouble with this line of thinking is that it just leaves the possibility that the studios were desperate for money as the most likely outcome.
 If that were the case, then the whole enterprise sounds like a ship of fools.

 There are scenes that show Tolkien as a child always hanging just a bit back from the games and hi-jinks the other kids who would otherwise be his peers and contemporaries.
 This is at least some effort to highlight that fact that Tolkien did often appear as something of a loner throughout his life.
 This stems from an unsettled home life where his mother often had to move around a lot due to her financial circumstances.
-Still, it seems like the director is just having hard time making these scenes come together right.
-It's hard to put a finger on what's missing, yet it's like a tune that you know just sounds off-key in some way.
+Still, it seems like the director is just having a hard time making these scenes come together right.
+It's difficult to put a finger on what's missing, yet it's like a tune that you know just sounds off-key in some way.

 Also, I could be wrong, but does it make sense for Tolkien to have missing father issues, when in the strictest sense, Arthur Tolkien was never around long enough for his son to even get much of a general idea of who he was?
 Wouldn't that leave more of a blank slate?
 Wouldn't the natural tendency be more of a sense of freedom without knowing quite where to start or go on to?
 That should be the note that a film portrayal of Tolkien as a child could have.
 Instead, the director has gone with the choice to have things play out on a strange, solemn note that makes everything come out flat and one-dimensional.